-Today, I’m here with James and Nikki Bartley, we’re going to be doing a special episode today and talking about the Bessie process that Nikki runs.
-And we did this towards the back end of 2021.
-And we started to get the results in in December, and we just thought we’d share with you a little bit about the process and how we’re using it to inform our staff wellness strategy.
+Today, I’m here with James and Nikki Bartley, we’re going to be doing a special episode today and talk about the Bessie process that Nikki runs.
+The whole team completed this process in the later months of 2021.
+With the results now live, we wanted to share a little about the process, and how we’re using this information to direct our employee wellness strategy.

 Podcast Bessie Podcast

 Hi, everyone, and welcome to the first episode of so what’s up for 2022?